-From Cape Town, South Africa, I have recent poems in The Paris Review and Boston Review, among other publications.
-My book debut Xamissa won the Poets Out Loud Editor's Prize and will come out from Fordham University Press in 2018.
-Xamissa was also a finalist for the Colorado Prize for Poetry, judged by Susan Howe, and the Sillerman First Book Prize for African Poets run bythe University of Nebraska Press.
-Excerpts of the poem are available in Tupelo Quarterly, The Common, and forthcoming both in Blackbird and in the anthology Best American Experimental Writing 2018 (Wesleyan University Press).
+From Cape Town, South Africa, Henk's book-length poem Xamissa won the Poets Out Loud Editor's Prize and will come out from Fordham University Press in 2018.
+The anthology Best American Experimental Writing 2018 (Wesleyan University Press), edited by Myung Mi Kim, will feature an excerpt.
+His chapbook From Xamissa: The Water Archives will be included in the boxset, edited by Kwame Dawes and Chris Abani, New-Generation African Poets: Tano (African Poetry Book Fund/Akashic Books).
+Xamissa was also a finalist for the Colorado Prize for Poetry, judged by Susan Howe, the Sawtooth Poetry Prize at Ahsahta Press, and the Sillerman First Book Prize for African Poets at the University of Nebraska Press.
+Further excerpts of Xamissa are available in Tupelo Quarterly, The Common, and forthcoming in Blackbird.
+He also has poems in The Paris Review and Boston Review.

 He was one of the winners of the 2009 Poetry Society of America / Bright Lights Big Verse contest, which included a reading on Times Square.
 It's on Youtube.